 Are fats present a concern?

 Fat content depends largely on cut choice.
-Lean selections contain moderate amounts, while marbled cuts raise saturated fat levels.
-Occasional intake of higher-fat portions poses little issue when balanced with lighter meals across week.
+Lean selections bring moderate amounts, while marbled cuts push saturated fat higher.
+Does that spell trouble?
+Not really.
+Occasional higher-fat portions pose little issue when balanced with lighter meals across week.
+Want flexibility without guilt?
+Yes—smart timing and thoughtful choices keep balance intact.

 Does sodium level pose risks?